AdobeDocs/campaign-web.en/help/v8/content/generative-image.md

 ---
 audience: end-user
-title: Image generation with the Content assistant
+title: Image generation with the Content Assistant
-description: Get Started with the Content assistant
+description: Get Started with the Content Assistant
 badge: label="Beta"
 ---

-# Image generation with the Content assistant {#generative-image}
+# Image generation with the Content Assistant {#generative-image}

 After you've crafted and personalized your emails, you can enhance your content using the Content Assistant, powered by generative AI.
 This feature simplifies the process of personalization and content improvement.